PrincessCodes145/PythonTicTacToe/README.md

-  A brief overview of the TicTacToe code I created:
+  A brief overview of the TicTacToe code I created using Python :

 1. Introduction and Setup:
    - The game welcomes the player and sets up the game board with numbers 1 to 9.